it3xl/linked-server-alias-workaround/README.md

 Microsoft SQL server doesn't allow you to have a reference to a linked server or a dynamic alias.
 This is an infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.

-By simple, my workaround does a cloning of an existing and tested stored procedure for every linked server.
+By simple, my workaround does a cloning of an existing and tested stored procedure for every linked server.<br/>
-Other logic can decide what procedure to use later.
+Another logic may decide which procedure to use later.

 > If all your environments (dev, test, UAT, production) has only one linked server.<br/>
 > It is better to use named linked servers.
 Convert your existing linked server name [MyServer\MyInstance] to a common name [MyLinkedServer], which will refer to different SQL Server instances on different environments.